Hardlymoving writes about do-it-yourself automobile maintenance on various makes and models.

 - Mount the lower ball joint (attached to the steering knuckle) onto the lower control arm.

-- Move the CV axle into the steering knuckle's wheel hub and screw on hand tight the CV axle bolt.
+- Move the CV axle into the steering knuckle's wheel hub and screw the CV axle bolt on hand tight.

 - Screw on and tighten the lower ball joint's nut.